kosuri-indu/PLP-Pipeline/README.md

 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named PLP-Pipeline.
 It is authored by *kosuri-indu*, demonstrates a pipeline for patient-level prediction.
 Special thanks to [@TheCedarPrince](https://github.com/TheCedarPrince) for guiding this project.

+## Research Question
+- Can we predict the onset of *diabetes* in patients diagnosed with *hypertension* using patient-level observational healthcare data?
+- The goal is to build a predictive model that identifies patterns from historical healthcare data to determine which patients with hypertension are more likely to develop diabetes.

 ## Getting Started